Lion Chambers: History

 The Lion Chambers was originally designed by James Salmon and John Gaff Gillespie, who together formed the partnership known as Salmon, Son & Gillespie.
-The two were commissioned by William George Black who was a lawyer and writer based in Glasgow.
-Black was a well-established within the Glasgow Art Club, which included some well-known artists such as James Abbott McNeill Whistler.
-Because of this he integrated into has plans artist's studios that would be located in the top floors of the building.
-The Glasgow City Council was known to have somewhat of a soft spot for the innovative club in which Black was part of, so it is thought that this may have been of some help in getting the building approved for construction.
-The building was home to many lawyers and artists for most of the 20th century, until the main bulk of the building had to be evacuated in 1995 due to the decision that it was too dangerous to regularly use.
+The two were commissioned by William George Black, a lawyer and writer based in Glasgow who was well-established within the Glasgow Art Club, which included some well-known artists such as James Abbott McNeill Whistler.
+Because of this he integrated into his plans artists' studios that would be located in the top floors.
+The Glasgow Corporation was known to have somewhat of a soft spot for the innovative club of which Black was a member, and it is thought this may have helped to get the Lion Chambers approved for construction.

+The building was home to many lawyers and artists for most of the 20th century, until the majority had to be evacuated in 1995 due to the decision that it was too dangerous to regularly use.
 The ground floor and basement were still used up until 2009 when it was decided that they too should be evacuated.
-The building remains there to this day with no clear indication of its future – The sum needed to repair the building back to safe conditions is far too great for the multiple co-owners to afford, and no one else has showed enough interest to invest in it.
-The building has been threatened for demolition since 1991 when the co-owners were served with a "Dangerous Building Notice", but the threats fell through because the building is listed as a Category A building in 1966.
-In April 1991, water-pooling, cracking and spalling affect the building due to its structural decay.
-The co-owners decide to pursue demolition, since the repairs are estimated at £1–1.5 million.
-Four years later, The Scotsman reports that due to the danger of collapsing, all the occupants have been evacuated.
-Building Control has been assessed to the building.
-On 12 April 1995, The Independent reports that the owners of Lion Chambers have been served with a Dangerous Building Notice, after which they submit a demolition application.
-A month later, The Herald reports that for only 20 more years life of the building, the repairs cost at around £1.5 million.
-A report by Glasgow Building Preservation Trust has been submitted to Glasgow City Council, proposing a longer term but expensive approach to repairs.
-On 29 August 1995 the permission to demolish has been refused, giving the owners 6 more months to deal with the Dangerous Building Notice, the press reports.
-They discuss with the Glasgow Building Preservation Trust about undertaking repairs, and also want to hear of other parties wishing to take on the building.
-In October 1997, Glasgow Building Preservation Trust reports that they want to develop a centre for young designers, including workshop and training spaces, called Centre for Product Resource Innovation and Design Enterprise (PRIDE).
-In 1999, £5,000 has been granted for a feasibility study, as reported by The Annual Report of the Architectural Heritage Fund.
-The study says that re-using as dwellings and workshop space is viable.
-Historic Scotland and Glasgow City Council have agreed that more research is required into the building's mode of construction.
+The building remains there to this day with no clear indication of its future – the sum needed to restore it back to safe condition is far too great for the multiple co-owners to afford, and no one else has shown enough interest to invest in it.
+The building has been threatened with demolition since 1991 when the co-owners were served with a "Dangerous Building Notice", but the threats fell through because the building is Category A listed.
+In April 1991, water-pooling, cracking and spalling affected the building due to its structural decay.
+The co-owners decide to pursue demolition, since the repairs were estimated at £1–1.5 million.
+Four years later, The Scotsman reported that due to the danger of collapsing, all the occupants had been evacuated.
+Building Control assessed the building.
+On 12 April 1995, The Independent reported that the owners of Lion Chambers has been served with a Dangerous Building Notice, after which they submitted a demolition application.
+A month later, The Herald reported that for only 20 more years life of the building, the repairs would cost around £1.5 million.
+A report by the Glasgow Building Preservation Trust was submitted to Glasgow City Council, proposing a longer-term but more expensive approach to repairs.
+On 29 August 1995 the permission to demolish was refused, giving the owners six more months to deal with the Dangerous Building Notice.
+Glasgow Building Preservation Trust entered discussions about undertaking repairs, and also requested for notice of other parties wishing to take on the building.
+In October 1997, Glasgow Building Preservation Trust reported that they wanted to develop a centre for young designers, including workshop and training spaces, called the Centre for Product Resource Innovation and Design Enterprise (PRIDE).
+In 1999, £5,000 was granted for a feasibility study, as reported by The Annual Report of the Architectural Heritage Fund, stating that re-using as dwellings and workshop space would be viable.
+Historic Scotland and Glasgow City Council agreed that more research would be required into the building's mode of construction.